benchristel/process-to-processes/src/intro/fundamental-process.md

 There are, of course, also centers that are more like "objects"—things that _can_ mostly be separated from their context, and that _do_ have a more or less consistent physical makeup.
 You are used to thinking and talking about these, so I won't dwell on them.

 Once you have identified the centers in your software development system, you can watch them interact.
-Observe the flow of resources—especially information—among the centers.
+Observe the flow of resources—especially money and information—among the centers.
 Withhold judgment, for now.
 Just watch the system and accept that what's you see is what's happening.

-_A customer complaint becomes a UX change request, which becomes a commit to version control.
-Code changes stack up until their gathering weight triggers a software release.
-QA does a full test pass of the new software, yielding a crop of bug reports.
-A lucrative deal closes, and the influx of cash stimulates the formation of a new business unit.
-An engineering team struggles with technical debt; no matter how hard they push, the code pushes back harder.
-Trying to jam new features into the code is like trying to stuff clothes into a suitcase that's already overflowing._
+_A customer complains.
+A UX change request shows up in your backlog.
+A programmer commits to version control.
+A failing test run gets retried.
+A new version your product is released.
+QA does a full test pass.
+There are 7 reported regressions.
+A lucrative deal closes.
+A new business unit forms.
+An engineering team struggles with technical debt.
+The CEO calls an all-hands meeting; most of the attendees spend it multitasking._

 As you observe, pay special attention to suffering in the system. **This is not the same thing as judging interactions as good or bad.** Your judgments are subjective and conditioned by your experience.
-Suffering is objective.
-However, suffering is distinct from inefficiency, waste, and other objective measures like software defects. **Suffering is when two centers are in conflict: when one is resisting or working against the other.**
+Suffering is objective. **Suffering occurs when two centers are in conflict: when one is resisting or working against the other.** Frustration, inner conflict, and thwarted desire all produce suffering.

 The following anecdote might help explain the difference between judgments, objective defects, and suffering.
 I once pair-programmed with a developer—let's call him L—who was not used to unit testing.
 I thought that not having unit tests was bad (my judgment) and tried to convince him that having some tests would help us release with fewer defects.
 His response?
 "So what if the software has a few bugs?
 If customers report bugs, we'll patch them."
 When I said I'd rather not release buggy software in the first place, he became a bit disgruntled.
 He was reluctant to pair after that.